 We have created a bunch of easy pressure cooker fish recipes lately because they cook it to flaky perfection every time.
 You can cook another dish such as vegetables together, but separately, using these steamer insert pans or with a trivet / vegetable steamer basket.

-Yes!!
-We have done this with our Instant Pot frozen fish similarly and believe it or not the cook time is basically the same.
+You can do this too!!
+We have done this with our Instant Pot frozen tilapia similarly and believe it or not the cook time is basically the same.
 Since the fillets are rather thin, as long as they are separated from one another they can steam to flaky buttery bites.

 Instant Pot Fish 3